 You’ll also need an approved place to prepare and store food and clean and sanitize the truck.
 Food trucks must be parked at a certified food preparation facility when not in use.
 Your truck will receive periodic health inspections, and some districts require getting a permit for the fire department.
 You might need to present a Certificate of General Liability Insurance in some cities before final approval of your permits.

-Take the Stress out of the California Licensing Process
+Keep a track of the California Licensing Process

 There are many details involved in starting a restaurant, such as getting your restaurant listed online, and the best practice is to know what you need to do and making a step-by-step plan.
-Fortunately, you can handle most of the licensing process online, but things can get a little hairy if you’re remodeling your building and waiting for construction delays, inspections and approvals.
+Fortunately, you can handle most of the licensing process online, but things can get a little hairy if you’re remodeling your building and waiting for construction delays, inspections, and approvals.